freezefawn/pluralsurvivalguide/primer.md

 Not only does the DSM and ICD that this thinking worships flat out disagree in multiple ways, but using these manuals, and to that extent an industry that abuses and ignores the voices of the neurodiverse quite often, as the end-all-be-all of experience isn't a good look.
 This sort of thinking has grown more and more common in certain corners of the internet, and it is still wrong.
 Respectability politics historically do not solve problems.

-**"Headmates are never separate people, and are just dissociated bits of emotion."**
+**"System members are never separate people, and are just dissociated bits of emotion."**

-Some headmates are indeed their own separate people if they wish to claim the term.
+Some system members are indeed their own separate people if they wish to claim the term.
 Even stereotypical 'fragments' have the potential to become full people.
 Respecting the personhood of others is a fairly basic measure of kindness, and treating someone as Not A Person by default is mathematically more possible harm than treating an entity that might not be a person as a person.
 If you treat an entity that may or may not be a person like a person, at worst you look silly(neutral) and at best you affirm their personhood(positive).
 If you treat that entity as NOT like a person, then at best you have guessed correctly(neutral), and at worse you are contributing to their dehumanization(negative).
-If a headmate says they are a separate person- ergo it is the best choice to simply believe them and treat them as such.
+If a headmate says they are a separate person- it is therefore the best choice to simply believe them and treat them as such.

 ## Common Rude Questions:
 There are a lot of questions that are really rude to ask a plural person, either because they are very invasive or come off as dehumanizing.
 Never fear, this quite will answer them for you!